Codicil: The Will Amendment Explained

 What Is a Codicil?

-A Codicil to a will is a legal document used to make minor changes to your existing will without having to rewrite the entire will.
+A codicil to a will is a legal document used to make minor changes to your existing will without having to rewrite the entire document.
 It's a flexible tool for updating your estate plan when there are minor changes.
 Codicils must be executed with the same formalities as a will to ensure validity.

 How Does a Codicil Work?